encryptedcoins/encoins-bulletproofs/README.md

-# encoins-bulletproofs
+# ENCOINS Bulletproofs
-Bulletproofs algorithm used in the ENCOINS protocol
+Bulletproofs algorithm used in the ENCOINS protocol.